 Then add the kirsch, if using.
 Kirsch is a cherry liquor made from morello cherries.
 You can replace this with bourbon or even just 1 Tbsp of lemon juice and/or 1 tsp of lemon zest.

 So like I mentioned earlier, I went with a simple chantilly cream.
 Sift the powdered sugar with the salt, add the cold heavy whipping cream and vanilla and whip just until stiff peaks.

 If the whipped cream gets over whipped and looks chunky/dry, add a couple extra tablespoons of heavy whipping cream and beat just until it’s incorporated.

-I really wanted to decorate with fresh cherries and few simple florals but you could also double the cherry filling and spread that on top of the cake.
+I left mine naked and rustic and I really wanted to decorate with fresh cherries and few simple florals.
+You could also double the cherry filling and spread that on top of the cake.

-You can still include some white chocolate by making white chocolate curls, dusting with white chocolate shavings or drizzling some melted white chocolate on top.
+You can still include some white chocolate by making white chocolate curls or dusting with white chocolate shavings.

 Frequently Asked Questions

 Yes.
 You can use the stabilized whipped cream that you find in the freezer aisle, like Cool Whip, but don’t use canned whipped cream, that’ll melt.

 Yup!
 You can use any kind of store bought cherry jam, cherry compote, cherry syrup, cherry topping, cherry preserves, etc. Just make sure it’s not super runny and if you want, you can still add a little kirsch to it.